ktzkvin/NOLAN/README.md

 pip install -r requirements.txt
 ```

-### 2. Run the backend
+### 2. Run the backend (FastAPI)

 ```bash
 uvicorn main:app --reload
 ```

 > Launches the FastAPI orchestrator for intent routing and API handling on `http://127.0.0.1:8000`
+> You can test all endpoints independently via the automatically generated Swagger UI at `http://127.0.0.1:8000/docs`.

-### 3. Run the frontend
+### 3. Run the frontend (Streamlit)

 ```bash
 streamlit run .streamlit/app.py
 ```

-> Opens the chatbot UI for HR interaction
+> Opens the chatbot UI for HR interaction.

 ---